Jaeyoung-Kim-Dev/Stack-and-Queue-ADTs/README.md

 ## How to run the program

-> 1. Run Command Prompt (CMD) on Windows or Terminal on macOS or Linux
+> 1. Run Command Prompt (CMD) on Windows or Terminal on macOS/Linux
 > 2. Change directory which includes the Parser.jar file.
-> 3. Typle in the command lines with arguments like the example below.
+> 3. Type in the command lines with arguments like the example below.
 > 4. Command examples:

 ```sh